Good Food

 DID YOU KNOW?

-York Region waste audits show that roughly 10% of the food thrown away in the green bin is uneaten leftovers.
+York Region waste audits show roughly 10% of the food thrown away in the green bin is uneaten leftovers.
 Better portioning and having a plan for leftovers can help reduce this waste.

 Planning makes great meals easier